Skip to main content

 FSRS officially landed in Anki 23.10.
 By 2025, it reached mainstream adoption—and for good reason.
 Medical students report 20-30% fewer daily reviews while maintaining the same retention.
 That's not a small improvement.
 That's potentially hundreds of hours saved across medical school.

-Here's everything you need to know about FSRS, whether to switch, and how to optimize it for high-volume medical decks.
+Here's everything you need to know about FSRS, whether to switch manually in Anki, or how to get started instantly with MemoForge.

 What Is FSRS and Why Does It Matter?

 FSRS stands for Free Spaced Repetition Scheduler.
-It's a new algorithm that replaces Anki's default SM-2.
+It's a modern algorithm that replaces the legacy SM-2 scheduler used by most flashcard apps.

 SM-2 was created in 1987 based on limited experimental data.
 It uses fixed formulas to calculate intervals based on your "ease" rating.
 It works, but it's crude—like using a flip phone when smartphones exist.